-Thus, the first global investment decision taken by Rio Tinto after an interval following the fall of Lehman Brothers in 2008, was to modernize its aluminium smelter in Iceland, and Century Aluminium is now in the process of building its second smelter in Iceland; decisions taken because aluminium produced by clean energy maintains a strong long-term market position.
+Thus, the first global investment decision taken by Rio Tinto after an interval following the fall of Lehman Brothers in 2008, was to modernize its aluminium smelter in Iceland, and Century Aluminium has been discussing whether to build its second smelter in Iceland; decisions taken because aluminium produced by clean energy maintains a strong long-term market position.
 Similarly, the establishment of new data storage centres is helped and inspired by the supply of clean energy.

-It is also worth noting that the scale of our national savings resulting from geothermal house heating alone is demonstrated by the fact that every ten years Iceland saves by not having to import oil and coal to heat the houses what amounts to one year's GNP.
+It is also worth noting that the scale of our national savings resulting from geothermal house heating alone is demonstrated by the fact that every twenty years Iceland saves by not having to import oil and coal to heat the houses what amounts to one year's GNP.